AzureOrange404/DangerousWiki/pages/systems/genres.md

 # Featured Genres

-The following genres of games are featured in the newest RickDangerous Never Ending Edition.
+The following genres of games are featured in the newest Rick Dangerous Never Ending Edition.

 - Action
 - Action-Adventure